UKCloud/openshift-heat/external_services/readme.md

     service_subnet: "10.3.1.240/29" # This is the new addition.
 It's the subnet to be used for service_ip on services.
 Must be within internal network range and not conflict with allocation pool.
 ```

-The parameter used to deploy the actual external_services infrastructure is external_services_config, this can be hashed out if not required and it will not try to create the external services resource at the top level.
+The parameter used to deploy the actual external_services infrastructure is ```external_services_config``` this can be hashed out if not required and it will not try to create the external services resource at the top level.
 If you do want to use an external service then the following block is an example:

 ```
  external_services_config: